dell/apex-aiops/incident-management/utils/docs/README_aaim-rep-snow-grp.md

 Where:

-`moog.apiKey`:       Moogsoft API key
+`aaim.apiKey`:       AAIM API key
 `snow.hostname`:   The hostname (from URI) of your ServiceNow instance
 `snow.username`:   The username used for a basic auth API request
 `snow.password`:   The password used for a basic auth API request
 `snow.sysparm_query`:   A ServiceNow encoded query to limit the number of records returned

-Edit the config file to use your Moogsoft `apiKey` and specify your ServiceNow URL and credentials.
+Edit the config file to use your AAIM `apiKey` and specify your ServiceNow URL and credentials.

 The `sysparm_query` string uses the ServiceNow "encoded query" syntax, and can be generated from the ServiceNow UI Filter.
 An example is: